wang-xinyu/tensorrtx/senet/README.md

 make

-sudo ./mobilenet -s   // serialize model to plan file i.e. 'mobilenet.engine'
+sudo ./se_resnet -s   // serialize model to plan file i.e. 'se_resnet50.engine'

-sudo ./mobilenet -d   // deserialize plan file and run inference
+sudo ./se_resnet -d   // deserialize plan file and run inference

-// 4. see if the output is same as pytorchx/mobilenet
+// 4. see if the output is same as [wang-xinyu/senet.pytorch]
 ```